When Should You Consider Replacing Your Toyota Prius Battery?

 How to Replace a Prius Battery

-If you decide to replace your Prius battery, you can either do it yourself or hire a professional.
+You can replace your Prius battery yourself or hire a professional.

 DIY Replacement